hjysam/text_classification/readme.md

   - Consider using LEWISSPLIT.

 - **Step 3: Data Preprocessing**
+  - Combine title and body as new label known as text
-  - Perform stopwords, stemming, and tokenization.
+  - Perform stopwords removal, stemming, and tokenization.
-  - Remove special characters, newlines, and numbers.
+  - Eliminate special characters, newlines, and numbers.

 - **Step 4: Data Exploration / Cleaning**
-  - Identify the most frequent words.
+  - Identify the most frequent words
-  - Identify words that appear only once.
+  - Detect words that occur only once
-  - Count the number of unique words.
+  - Count the number of unique words

-- **Step 5: Prediction based on Classifier Model**
+- **Step 5: Prediction using Classifier Model**
-  - Vectorize and combine using both TF-IDF and word embeddings.
+  - Vectorize and combine features using both TF-IDF and word embeddings.
-  - Convert into a binary matrix using MultiLabelBinarizer.
+  - Convert the data into a binary matrix using MultiLabelBinarizer.
-  - Run multiple classifier models to determine the best accuracy.
+  - Implement multiple classifier models to determine the highest accuracy.
-  - Provide a classification report.
+  - Generate a classification report to evaluate and interpret the model's performance

 - **Step 6: Prediction based on BERT Transformer**
-  - Transform to a multi-hot encoding format and create dictionaries for label mapping.
+	- Convert the data to a multi-hot encoding format and establish dictionaries for label mapping.
-  - Tokenize input data and configure the BERT Transformer model for sequence classification.
+  - Tokenize the input data and configure the BERT Transformer model for sequence classification.
-  - Provide a classification report.
+   - Generate a classification report to evaluate and interpret the model's performance

 ## Conclusion
 The project followed a meticulous approach, encompassing thorough data preprocessing, insightful exploratory data analysis (EDA), and rigorous evaluation of classifier models, including BERT.
 Through careful handling of features and topics, able to predict the topic when feeding new text.
 Pickling ensured the dataset's readiness for modeling, although BERT may not be suitable.
 EDA uncovered essential patterns and relationships within the data, guiding our modeling decisions.
 The performance evaluation of multiple models using precision, recall, and F1-score metrics provided a comprehensive understanding of their strengths and limitations.
 The findings contribute valuable insights into the dataset and lay the groundwork for future refinements, emphasizing the continuous improvement of predictive accuracy.
 Despite BERT performing poorly compared to the Classifier, it may also indicate overfitting in the Classifier.

 ## Future Works
 Exploring Modified Hayes ("ModHayes") Split or cross-validation, as suggested in the dataset readme, would be beneficial.
-Running more classifier models or fine-tuning BERT could further improve accuracy.
+Running more classifier models or fine-tuning BERT could further improve its overall accuracy.
+It will be great if we can conduct NER analysis to determine category sets for people, places, exchanges and orgs based on title & body.

 ## Reference
 - https://huggingface.co/datasets/reuters21578